bhschott/QSM_tools/README.md

 # QSM Processing Pipeline with QSMbox and SPM

 This repository contains scripts and tools for processing Quantitative Susceptibility Mapping (QSM) data using QSMbox and Statistical Parametric Mapping (SPM).
 The scripts are designed to work in conjunction with the [QSMbox toolbox](https://gitlab.com/acostaj/QSMbox) and [SPM12 software](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).
+For multimodal analysis (e.g., QSM with VBM data as voxel-wise covariate), the [MMA toolbox](https://github.com/JoramSoch/MMA) is required.

 For theoretical background on the Multi-Scale Dipole Inversion (MSDI) algorithm implemented in QSMbox and on the Macro-Vessel-Suppressed Susceptibility Mapping (MVSSM) contrast, please see Acosta-Cabronero et al., 2018: [DOI: 10.1016/j.neuroimage.2018.07.065](https://doi.org/10.1016/j.neuroimage.2018.07.065).